vcardui/InstagramBot/README.md

 # InstagramBot
-A bot that can post on instagram, follow users and many more
+A bot that can post on instagram, follow users and much more